 - 1. Random Screening: Random screening of students may be required at the discretion of the Director of the School of Nursing. - 2.
 Screening for Cause: In the event a student is suspected of being under the influence of any substance that would impair judgment or performance while performing ANY activity which is related to your nursing student role (class, clinical or community settings, while driving to and from nursing activities and activities related to nursing student professional groups), the suspected individual will be asked to have a blood alcohol level and drug screen done immediately.
 The suspected individual will be instructed to call someone for transportation.
-The suspected individual will be suspended from all clinical nursing activities until the issue is resolved.
-The cost of the tests will be the responsibility of the student.
+The suspected individual will be the responsibility of the student.
 Breathalyzer tests done by licensed police officers for suspected DUI or public intoxication which indicate impairment will also count as a positive screen.
 The Director of the School of Nursing or program coordinator must also be notified of any behavior which triggers for cause screening. - 3.
-Students taking legally prescribed medications: If students tests positive on drug screen or if it impairs student judgment and/or behavior are required to report this medication at the time the medication is prescribed using School of Nursing Medication Exception Form, located on the School of Nursing Website, under Policies, Handbooks and Forms.
+Students taking legally prescribed medications: If students test positive on drug screen or if it impairs student judgment and/or behavior are required to report this medication at the time the medication is prescribed using School of Nursing Medication Exception Form, located on the School of Nursing Website, under Policies, Handbooks and Forms.
 The prescribing health care provider must agree that the student is safe to take the medication while driving and practicing in a clinical setting before the student will be allowed to attend clinical functions while on medications that may impair judgment. - 4.
 In the event of a positive urine drug test result: Confirmatory testing using a gas chromatography/mass spectrometry (GC/MS) screening will be completed before the results are given to the student.
 This confirmation test will be performed at the student's expense. - 5.
 Medical Review Officer (MRO): WKU Health Services or her designee will review all positive drug screens.
 The MRO will contact all students with positive tests to determine if there is a valid reason for the results (e.g. OTC drugs, herb preparations, and/or prescription drugs currently being taken).
 The MRO will also consult with the School of Nursing to determine if a prior Medication Exemption form was filed.